motoemoto47ark123/gofile.io/README.md

 # gofile.io
-this a program that will allow you to download and upload files from gofile.io without a gui
+this program will allow you to download and upload files from gofile.io without a gui